blaenk/site/content/notes/computer-architecture.md

 ## Set-Associative Cache

-A _set-associative cache_ is one where, for a given cache block, there are $N$ cache lines where it may go.
+A _set-associative cache_ is one where, for a given cache block, there are `$N$` cache lines where it may go.
 Cache lines are grouped into sets.
-The number of sets there are is equal to the number of cache lines divided by $N$.
-A cache is _n-way set-associative_ when a particular block can be in one of $N$ lines within a unique set.
+The number of sets there are is equal to the number of cache lines divided by `$N$`.
+A cache is _n-way set-associative_ when a particular block can be in one of `$N$` lines within a unique set.
 That is, each block maps to a unique set, but may choose among the lines within that set.

-The number of index bits used in an n-way set-associative cache is $\log_2 (\text {number of sets})$.
+The number of index bits used in an n-way set-associative cache is `$\log_2 (\text {number of sets})$`.

 The associativity of a cache refers to how many cache lines are assigned to each set.
 More cache lines per set means the cache is more associative.